Ben Roethlisberger: 2016

-2017 season
+2017

 Roethlisberger helped lead the Steelers to a 3–1 record to start to the 2017 season.
 In Week 5 against the Jacksonville Jaguars, Roethlisberger threw a career-high five interceptions as the Steelers lost by a score of 30–9.
 In Week 11 against the Tennessee Titans, he completed 30 of 45 passes for 299 yards and four touchdowns as the Steelers won 40–17.
 In that game, Roethlisberger recorded his 4,000th career completion on a three-yard pass to tight end Jesse James.
 On December 4, Roethlisberger became the eighth quarterback to reach 50,000 career passing yards in a game against the Cincinnati Bengals.
 In Week 14 against the Baltimore Ravens, he completed 44 of 66 passes (both single-game career highs) for 506 yards and two touchdowns in a 39–38 win, becoming the first player in NFL history with three career 500-yard passing games.
 With the win, the Steelers clinched a playoff berth and the AFC North title.
 His 44 completions set an NFL record for the most completions in a non-overtime game and were the second most in NFL history behind Drew Bledsoe's 45 completions in 1994.
 His performance in Week 14 earned him AFC Offensive Player of the Week.

 During Week 15 against the New England Patriots, Roethlisberger finished with 281 passing yards, two touchdowns, and an interception.
 In the closing seconds of the fourth quarter, two controversial moments occurred; Roethlisberger threw a potential game-winning touchdown to tight end Jesse James, but was overturned after James seemingly lost control when the ball touched the ground.
 Two plays later, Roethlisberger faked a spike to pass, which was intercepted by Duron Harmon, resulting in the Steelers losing 24–27.

 On December 19, 2017, Roethlisberger was named to his fourth consecutive and sixth career Pro Bowl along with his star receiver Antonio Brown and three of his starting offensive lineman among others.

 The Steelers finished the 2017 season with a 13–3 record, clinching the AFC North division.
 In the AFC Divisional Round, the Steelers faced the Jaguars.
 Although the Jaguars had the #1 passing defense in 2017, Roethlisberger finished with a playoff career-high 469 passing yards, five touchdowns, and an interception, but the Steelers lost 42–45.
 He was ranked 18th by his fellow players on the NFL Top 100 Players of 2018.